usc-isi-i2/kgtk/docs/transform/calc.md

 ### Convert the `node1` column value with capitalization.

 !!! info
-    Multiple columns may be converted if ther is a matching number of `--into` columns.
+    Multiple columns may be converted if there is a matching number of `--into` columns.

 ```bash
 kgtk calc -i examples/docs/calc-file1.tsv \